 Cleaning is not the duty of Airbnb co-hosts, and there should be a professional cleaning service team who cleans the place up after the guests’ checkout.
 However, the co-hosts must manage cleaning time and be in touch with the cleaning team.
 Also, they can even clean the house using an Airbnb cleaning checklist.
 Of course, Airbnb co-hosts can ask for extra fees for services like cleaning, repairing, and handling home maintenance.

-How much is an Airbnb co-host’s income? is it worth it?
+How much is an Airbnb co-host’s income?
+Is it worth it?

 The Airbnb co-host fees can be very varied based on different factors.
 There is a direct connection between the co-hosts’ income and their responsibilities.